FabLabSG/fablab-docs/FabLabSG_Constitution.md

 ### Section B. Annual General Meeting

-1. The Annual General Meeting (AGM) shall be held not later than the 30th day of June each year and at least two weeks’ notice will be given to the members and representatives eligible to vote.
+1. The Annual General Meeting (AGM) shall be held not later than the 30th day of June each year and at least two weeks' notice will be given to the members and representatives eligible to vote.

 2. The new Management Board elected shall take office immediately and shall be responsible for all activities of the FabLabSG until the conclusion of the following AGM.